sawantaditi24/RoomSync/README.md

 - Custom miscellaneous preferences

 ### CSULB-Focused, Student-Tested
-We started with the properties you actually care about—the ones within walking distance or a short commute to campus.
+We started with the properties you actually care about the ones within walking distance or a short commute to campus.
 Beverly Plaza, Park Avenue, Patio Gardens, and Circles Apartments.
 No more wondering if a listing is actually near campus.
 Every property on RoomSync is verified and relevant to your CSULB life.

 ### More Than Just Housing
 Moving in is just the beginning.
 You need furniture, study supplies, and essentials that won't break your budget.
 RoomSync's integrated marketplace connects you with other students selling exactly what you need, at prices you can afford.
 It's your one-stop shop for setting up your new life.